Anatomy of an Agentic GTM System

 The standard play is to build infrastructure once and rent it to every client.
 It looks efficient on paper — one stack, many seats — and on the left side of the productivity barbell, where volume and price compression do the work, it actually is.

 We sit on the other side.
-Boutique scale, small client count, deep engagements.
-At that scale the math inverts.
 Shared infrastructure becomes shared blast radius — one schema change breaks five clients, one prompt update needs five rounds of regression testing, one offboarding turns into a permissions audit across the entire workspace.
+One client’s data is one bad command away from another’s.

 So we don’t share.
 Every client gets a self-contained repository — client-{slug}/ — with its own context, its own skills snapshot, its own workflows, its own data.
 Duplication is the explicit choice.
 It costs more to operate.
 It costs less to coordinate.
 At three to five concurrent engagements, the second number matters more than the first.